behu-kea/ITA24-1-sem/webteknologi/12-js-dom-2.md

 ### 📝 Imprecise Calculator - level 3

-Create a webapp that works as a calculator.
+Create a project that works as a calculator.
 It should be possible for a user to add numbers via buttons as seen in a classic calculator.
 BUT the calculator should sometimes give a slightly wrong answer.